 The course contains a wide range of topics including:

 This subject is useful if you want to go on to study Computing, Computer Science or Computer Engineering at degree level.
 For these subjects, A level Computer Science should be supported by an A level in Mathematics.
-You could also pursue career options such as software development and new media production.
+You could also pursue career options such as software development and media production.

 PLEASE NOTE: It is not necessary to take A level Computer Science in order to study Computing at university, A level Maths is sufficient.
 However, the learning curve is much steeper if you do not.